Roseanne Barr Thanks Former Co-Star For Coming To Her Defense: ‘I Thank John Goodman For Speaking Truth’

 — YormanburNews (@yormanburNews) August 28, 2018

 The tweet has already gained a lot of attention within just a few hours of being posted to her account.
-So far, Roseanne has already received 2,000 plus comments, 8,500 plus retweets, and 44,000 favorites.
+So far, Roseanne has already received 2,000-plus comments, 8,500-plus retweets, and 44,000 favorites.
 Of course, many of Roseanne’s followers commented on her post to share in the same sentiments as Goodman.

 “We all know you’re not a racist @threalroseanne.
 You’re a Great American & Legendary actress, comedian & producer.
 You was dealt an extremely political corrected band hand.
 God has you in the palm of his hands.
 Greater doors will be open for you to continue to share your gift.”